Along the Terrace of the Lions in Delos

 Fishermen ply their trade along the riverbank of Tonlé Sap

-The Tonlé Sap River ends on a lake with the same name and connects it with the 7th longest river in Asia — the Mekong.
+The Tonlé Sap river ends on a lake with the same name and connects it with the 7th longest river in Asia — the Mekong.
 Just like the river, this huge lake had suffered great sedimentation due to the exploitation of its resources.
-A patina of brown seemingly tints the water as the sun’s reflection bounces from the bottom toward the surface.
+A patina of brown seemingly tints the water as the sun’s reflection bounces from the bottom towards the surface.

 Dusk arrives in Tonlé Sap Lake